Last Updated on November 19, 2022 by maximosecrets

 You can associate a craft and optionally a skill level to the qualification.
 The labor who are assigned to this craft-skill level should have and should maintain that qualification.
 Similarly, you can specify the tools that require operators of those tools to have this qualification.
 Crews also have required qualifications (see later).

-A qualification record exists at the Organization level and has a status of active with a Change Status action that can move it to inactive.
+A qualification record exists at the A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More level and has a status of active with a Change Status action that can move it to inactive.

 Crew Types is a template for Crews.
 A crew is a group of labor that are assigned work and travel together to perform that work.
 It would normally be two or more persons, it could be one person but that would be considered unusual.